My funding story: EVE

 Having gained experience in the automotive industry back home, and becoming acutely aware of the climate crisis, Sarah-Marie felt there was more she could do to improve the efficiency of fleets on the road.

 As part of Enterprise Nation's Access to Finance programme, we asked business founders to tell us about their experiences of getting funding.
-Here, Sarah-Marie kindly shares EVE's story, in conversation with Fiona Alston.
+Here, Sarah-Marie kindly shares EVE's story.

 What is EVE - Electric Vehicle Ecosystem?